A FROZEN TALE – a Skokloster Castle saga at Stockholm Arlanda Airport

-Travellers in Terminal 5 at Stockholm Arlanda Airport can now enjoy an art experience inspired by the Swedish winter and the Baroque period.
-Alexia Sinclair, the Australian photographer behind this series of photos, gives life to the interiors in Skokloster Castle through her photo exhibition "A Frozen Tale".
+Now all travelers in Terminal 5 at Stockholm Arlanda Airport can enjoy an art experience inspired by the Swedish winter and the Baroque period.
+Alexia Sinclair, the Australian photographer behind this series of photos, gives life to the interiors in Skokloster Castle through her photo exhibition "A Frozen Tale."

-The exhibition "A Frozen Tale" runs from February 18 to April 20 and is displayed in the Terminal 5 baggage hall at Stockholm Arlanda Airport.
+The exhibition "A Frozen Tale" runs from February 18th – April 20th and is displayed in the Terminal 5 baggage hall at Stockholm Arlanda Airport.